skomurlu/skomurlu/README.md

 👋 Hi, I’m **Safak Komurlu**

-**AQ Engineer** who strives to stay current in the software industry participates in the quality control procedures for the applications that significantly improve our quality of life and seek to produce high-quality products.
+**QA Engineer** who strives to stay current in the software industry participates in the quality control procedures for the applications that significantly improve our quality of life and seek to produce high-quality products.
 Also enjoy picking up new skills, such as learning new programming languages and tools.

 **Skills:** Java Core | Selenium | Cucumber | TestNG | MySQL | Maven | JDBC | Postman | Rest Assured | Jenkins